Sam’s Club® Mastercard® review: Bulk gas rewards, but basic Sam’s Club cash back

-You won’t take on big fees with the Sam’s Club Mastercard since there are no annual or foreign transaction fees.
-The most notable cost is the $45 minimum yearly cost of the Sam’s Club membership required to apply and hold your card, which should take spending $125 on dining each month or $75 on gas each month to recoup with rewards spending.
+You won’t take on hefty fees with the Sam’s Club Mastercard since there are no annual or foreign transaction fees.
+The most substantial cost is the $45 minimum yearly cost of the Sam’s Club membership required to apply and hold your card, which should take spending $125 on dining each month or $75 on gas each month to recoup with rewards spending.

 How the Sam’s Club Mastercard compares to other wholesale club cards

 As far as cash back cards go, the Sam’s Club Mastercard offers excellent all-around category coverage and a hard-to-beat rewards rate on gas.
-Even its biggest (and most similar) competitor, the Costco Anywhere Visa® Card by Citi, can’t match the Sam’s Club card’s gas rewards program.
-If you’re already a road-bound Sam’s Club member and you don’t mind a trip to the store to get your rewards in bulk, too, then this card is a no-brainer.
+Even its most prominent (and most similar) competitor, the Costco Anywhere Visa® Card by Citi, can’t match the Sam’s Club card’s gas rewards program.
+If you’re already a road-bound Sam’s Club member and don’t mind a trip to the store to get your rewards in bulk, too, this card is a no-brainer.

 However, if you’re primarily looking for a grocery shopping card with cash back centered around wholesale clubs, the Sam’s Club Mastercard may only be a good choice with a Plus membership.
-That’s because Plus members earn 3 percent back on eligible purchases when shopping in-club or digitally through Sam’s Club with your card and another 2 percent back from their Plus membership, for a total of up to 5 percent back on eligible purchases.
+That’s because Plus members earn 3 percent back on eligible purchases when shopping in-club or digitally through Sam’s Club with your card and another 2 percent back from their Plus membership, for up to 5 percent back on eligible purchases.
 Regular Sam’s Club members earn just 1 percent back, so a flat-rate cash back card that offers 1.5 percent or 2 percent could be a better choice.